sass/sass/spec/modules.md

 ### Built-In Module

-A *built-in module* is a module defined by the Sass specification or by outside of the Sass compilation in some implementation-specific way.
+A *built-in module* is a module defined either by the Sass specification or by the host environment of the Sass compilation in some implementation-specific way.
 Modules defined by the Sass specification all have the scheme `sass:` and are all described in [the `built_in_modules` directory][].
 Modules defined outside the Sass compilation may not use the scheme `sass:`.

 [the `built_in_modules` directory]: built_in_modules